-Year Ended June 30, (In thousands) 2017 2016 2015 Income from continuing operations \$ 24,875 \$ 19,742 \$ 14,429 Interest expense, net 7,106 1,041 13 Tax provision 6,193 5,544 4,366 Depreciation 12,589 6,900 6,332 Amortization of intangible assets 19,680 8,842 7,008 Restructuring and other charges (1) 1,952 1,240 3,175 Impairment of long-lived assets 231 Acquisition and financing costs 2,389 4,701 451 Fair value adjustments from purchase accounting (2) 3,679 1,384 Litigation and settlement expense (income), net 117 (1,925) Stock-based compensation expense 15,341 9,574 8,640 Adjusted EBITDA \$ 93,921 \$ 57,274 \$ 44,414
+Year Ended June 30, (In thousands) 2018 2017 2016 Income from continuing operations \$ 40,883 \$ 24,875 \$ 19,742 Interest expense, net 2,818 7,106 1,041 Tax provision 1,690 6,193 5,544 Depreciation 16,273 12,589 6,900 Amortization of intangible assets 26,004 19,680 8,842 Restructuring and other charges (1) 3,159 1,952 1,240 Impairment of long-lived assets - 231 Acquisition and financing costs 4,928 2,389 4,701 Fair value adjustments from purchase accounting (2) 1,992 3,679 1,384 Litigation and settlement expense (income), net 117 (1,925) Stock-based and other non-cash compensation expense 17,615 15,341 9,574 Adjusted EBITDA \$ 115,362 \$ 93,921 \$ 57,274

 (1) Restructuring and other charges are typically related to acquisitions and organizational redesign programs initiated as part of discrete post-acquisition integration activities.
-The Company believes these items are non-routine and may not be indicative of ongoing operating results.
+We believe these items are non-routine and may not be indicative of ongoing operating results.

-(2) Fair value adjustments from purchase accounting for fiscal year 2017 relate to the Carve-Out Business, CES and Delta inventory step-up amortization.
+(2) Fair value adjustments from purchase accounting for fiscal year 2018 relate to Themis, CES and Delta inventory step-up amortization.
+Fair value adjustments from purchase accounting for fiscal year 2018 relate to Themis, CES and Delta inventory step-up amortization.
+Fair value adjustments from purchase accounting for fiscal year 2016 relate to the Carve-Out Business, CES and Delta inventory step-up amortization.
 Fair value adjustments from purchase accounting for fiscal year 2016 relate to the Carve-Out Business inventory step-up amortization.

 Adjusted income from continuing operations and adjusted EPS exclude the impact of certain items and, therefore, have not been calculated in accordance with GAAP.
 We believe that exclusion of these items assists in providing a more complete understanding of our underlying results and trends and allows for comparability with our peer company index and industry.
 We use these measures along with the corresponding GAAP financial measures to manage our business and to evaluate our performance compared to prior periods and the marketplace.
-We define adjusted income from continuing operations as income before amortization of intangible assets, restructuring and other charges, impairment of long-lived assets, acquisition and financing costs, fair value adjustments from purchase accounting, litigation and settlement income and expense, and stock-based compensation expense.
+We define adjusted income from continuing operations as income before amortization of intangible assets, restructuring and other charges, impairment of long-lived assets, acquisition and financing costs, fair value adjustments from purchase accounting, litigation and settlement income and expense, and stock-based compensation and other non-cash compensation expense.
 The impact to income taxes includes the impact to the effective tax rate, current tax provision and deferred tax provision.
 Adjusted EPS expresses adjusted income on a per share basis using weighted average diluted shares outstanding.